 - As always I picked up a local Simcard on arrival, 1GB of data and some airtime cost about R300 and lasted me 12 days.
 It really is the most cost-effective way to stay in touch.
 Although there is good wifi almost everywhere.

 - For more info on things to do in Thailand have a look at the Tourism Authority of Thailand and Amazing Thailand South Africa who do excellent work bringing the various aspects of the destination to life.

 - Many of these villages mentioned are not that easily accessible without the help of somebody on the ground and I recommend Local Alike, a Thai-based social enterprise that assists with developing authentic eco-tourism while offering support to the communities for this.

 Just about every Thai person has a nickname like ‘Pin’, ‘Bee’ or ‘Lek’ given to them by their parents.
 Old tradition has it that evil spirits are on the lookout for newborn children to snatch and using a nickname confuses them and keeps the child safe.
 They’re mostly endearing and will make it easier to remember names.

 One last thing, a favourite Thai drink I want you to try.
 A double shot of coffee, sweetened with a shot of condensed milk, over a glass of ice with frothed foam to top it off.
 Delicious.
 Don’t knock it till you’ve tried it.
 Delicious!

-I travelled by invitation of Lesley Simpson Communications and was generously hosted by the Tourism Authority of Thailand in association with 7 Greens Thailand, who advocate for sustainable ecotourism.
-Together they planned a brilliant itinerary that offered insight into a lesser known region and perspective of the country.
-One my hope is more people will get to know.
+I travelled by invitation of Lesley Simpson Communications and was generously hosted by the Tourism Authority of Thailand in association with 7 Greens Thailand, which advocates for sustainable ecotourism.
+Together they planned a brilliant itinerary that offered insight into a lesser-known region and perspective of the country.
+One of my hope is more people will get to know.
 After all community-based tourism seeks to uplift local communities while providing a rich, cultural experience for travellers, it’s a win-win for all.